Laminated Perovskite Photovoltaics: Enabling large area processing of durable and high efficiency perovskite semiconductor thin films.

 To date, hybrid organic–inorganic lead halide perovskite semiconductors denote the most promising material class for future low-cost and high-efficiency next-generation photovoltaics.
 Major hurdles that hinder the economic breakthrough are:

-• Large-area fabrication of high-quality perovskite thin films
+• The large-area fabrication of high-quality perovskite thin films

 Project Overview

-In response, LAMI-PERO will break new ground by researching and developing a novel lamination process that is designed to enable the processing of unexplored perovskite semiconductors and heterostructures, more durable thin film morphologies, and novel high-efficiency device architectures.
+In response, LAMI-PERO will break new ground by researching and developing a novel lamination process that is designed to enable:

 To reach its ambitious goals, LAMI-PERO will: